bdunderscore/modular-avatar/docs/docs/reference/menu-group.md

 # Menu Group

-The menu group asset allows a single menu installer to install multiple menu items without grouping them into a submenu.
+The menu group component allows a single menu installer to install multiple menu items without grouping them into a submenu.
 It is primarily intended as an internal component for use when converting expressions menus.

 ![Menu Group](menu-group.png)